 where fcm.name in (select name from v_FullCollectionMembership where collectionID = 'CollectionID')

-How to use PowerShell ConfigMgr cmdlets to check SCCM Maintenance Window for a collection
+How to use PowerShell ConfigMgr cmdlets to check the SCCM Maintenance Window for a collection

-You can use Get-CMMaintenanceWindow PowerShell cmdlet get the list of available MW for a collection.
+You can use Get-CMMaintenanceWindow PowerShell cmdlet to get the list of available MW for a collection.

 List Maintenance Window for a collection